DonMcNamara/requestinator/README.md

 ### Should I run this on the public internet?
 No.

+### What happens if I run this service for a long time?
+The bins are stored in memory and do not time out.
+Each request to the service will be recorded and consume a little more memory.
+Eventually the service will run out of memory and crash.

-### Is there an SBT plugin?
+### Is there an SBT plugin to run this as part of my build?
 That's an odd question.
 Are you reading my mind?
 No, not yet.

 ### Why didn't you vendor your dependencies?
 Very good question.
 I should probably take care of that.

 ### Can I mock an external service by having requestinator respond with predetermined HTTP responses?
-Not yet, but I would like that as well.
+Not yet, but I like the idea.
 If you're feeling up to it, open a pull request.

 ### Why did you use this non-idiomatic way of doing something with golang?
 Because I don't know go very well.
 Let me know if something makes your golang brain angry.